RiceD2KLab/HFD_F21/README.md

 ```

 3. Open terminal and run `jupyter notebook`
-4. Open the file `HFDDataCleaning(ViolationComments).ipynb` and run each of the code blocks
+4. Open the file `HFDDataCleaning(ViolationComments).ipynb`
+5. Run each of the code blocks to generate visuals based on the dataset